Dmish13/weather-app/README.md

 Base Code from Bro Code: https://youtu.be/lfmg-EJ8gm4?si=h0hM-UHa1lWqDmji&t=40881

-Modified by adding high and low temperatures for the hour, what the weather feels like, adding the time of sunrise and sunset, and some simple CSS styling.
+Modified by adding high and low temperatures for the hour, what the weather feels like, adding the time of sunrise and sunset, autocompletion suggestions, and some simple CSS styling.

 Website Link: https://dmish13.github.io/weather-app/weather.html